emilhdiaz/vulcan/README.md

   * `pyenv` - For Python
   * `nvm` - For NodeJS
   * `sdk` - For Java
 * For any other CLI tools or packages that you need a specific patch version, we recommend that you do not use the native installer (`brew | apt-get`) as it will not allow you to pin this level of specificity for the version.
-Instead, use an alternate installer that supports your package like `asdf`, `pipx`, `sdf`, or `tfenv`.
+Instead, use an alternate installer that supports your package like `asdf`, `pipx`, `sdk`, or `tfenv`.
 * *NOTE*: Vulcan exclusively focuses the installation and management of CLI tools.
 We do not recommend that you use Vulcan to manage application runtime dependencies.
 Those dependencies should continue to be managed installed through package managers such as `pip` (requirements.txt), `npm` (package.json), or `maven` (pom.xml).

 The Vulcan CLI: